mikedsp/chatgpt-pe4-developers/README.md

 # chatgpt-pe4-developers
-Artifacts from the online course, ChatGPT Prompt Enginnering for Developers by OpenAI
+Artifacts from the online course, ChatGPT Prompt Engineering for Developers by OpenAI

 The course can be found here: https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/